evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 1. Google only supports a very small part of vCards and will silently discard or mangle any of your user's data that it doesn't support.
-2. About 15% of normal vCards will be rejected by Google by timing out your http request.
+2. About 15% of normal vCards will be rejected by Google without telling you why.
+Their system will just time out your http request.
-3. It's extremely slow, which can be problematic for mobile clients.
+3. It's extremely slow, which can be problematic for mobile clients and when you have to handle sync for many users.
 4. You'll need to add additional heuristics to maintain referential integrity to your contacts.